jiyoungk-0/Data-Science-Portfolio/Background-Color-AB-Test/README.md

 # Analysis of Background Colour Impact on User Conversion

 ### **🔍 Project Overview**
-This project analyzes the effect of changing a website’s background color from white to black on user engagement, specifically focusing on conversion rates.
-By conducting an A/B test with two groups exposed to different background colors, we aim to determine if the design change significantly affects user behavior and conversion performance.
+This project analyzes the effect of changing a website’s background colour from white to black on user engagement, specifically focusing on conversion rates.
+By conducting an A/B test with two groups exposed to different background colours, we aim to determine if the design change significantly affects user behaviour and conversion performance.

 ### **💡 Why This Project**
 In digital products, visual design changes can heavily influence user actions such as conversions.
-This experiment tests a simple but impactful UI modification to verify if altering the background color improves conversion rates, helping guide data-driven UX design decisions.
+This experiment tests a simple but impactful UI modification to verify if altering the background colour improves conversion rates, helping guide data-driven UX design decisions.

 ### **🧩 Scope**